 We have reserved rooms for participants at the Hyatt Place Hotel on the UCD campus, which is just past the South Entry Parking Structure.
 The Hyatt has free parking and breakfast for guests.
-Please make reservations by March 16, 2015 on the Hyatt website or by calling 530-756-9500 using the code ALRA at 40; the rate is $147 plus tax.
+Please make reservation by March 16, 2015 on the Hyatt website or by calling 530-756-9500 using the code ALRA at 40 or following the link below; the rate is $147 plus tax.

 There is no charge to participate in the conference, but seating is limited and you must RSVP before April 14, 2015.
 Click here to register.